Suspected killer of British soldier was held in Kenya

 Witnesses said the soldier's killers shouted Islamist slogans during the attack.
 Bystanders filmed one of the suspects saying it was in revenge for Britain's involvement in the wars in Iraq and Afghanistan.

-Successive British governments have wrestled with how to prevent people from becoming radicalized without alienating the wider population with draconian measures.
+Successive British governments have wrestled with how to prevent people from becoming radicalised without alienating the wider population with draconian measures.

 Former British prime minister Tony Blair tried to tighten rules against hate preachers after the London bombings in 2005 that killed 52 commuters.
 The measures stirred a long debate over how to balance free speech and civil rights with a strong counter-terrorism strategy.